Seven Brothers (comics)

 John Woo's 7 Brothers is a 2006 five-issue comic book limited series published under the Director's Cut imprint of Virgin Comics.
 The series was produced by John Woo, written by Garth Ennis and illustrated by Jeevan Kang.
 In 2007, the series was followed by a sequel, John Woo's 7 Brothers II, written by Ben Raab and Deric Hughes, with art by Edison George.

 Plot summary

 Six hundred years ago, a mighty treasure fleet set out to sail the oceans of the world.
-They reached every continent, discovered every land long before history's great explorers stole the credit for their feats.
+They reached every continent, discovered lands long before history's explorers stole the credit for their feats.
 Now, in modern-day Los Angeles, seven men with nothing in common but their destinies are drawn together in the service of a mysterious young woman.
 An ancient prophecy must be fulfilled.
 Something terrible is reaching out across the centuries.
 There's a world to be saved... and the only hope for us all is a motley crew of so-called brothers and a power too terrifying to be used.